COVID-19 Test Results

 - If your test result does not display after 72 hours or if you have trouble getting your test result online, email MyTestResults@gov.pe.ca or call 1-833-533-9333.
 Press 1 for health information and leave a voicemail to receive a call back

 - If you do not have a PEI health card but you were tested at a PEI testing site see below

 - Results will be available online for 14 days from the date of your test

-- If you require an official record of your negative results, contact Medical Records at the nearest hospital to request the copy.
+- If you require an official record of your negative results, visit Request your COVID-19 Test Result Report.

 Expiry date on your Health Card

 If your health card is orange, use the expiry date displayed in the lower right-hand corner.